sencercoltu/EDVRHUD/README.md

 Auto discovery scan is currently hardcoded to right mouse button.

-All panels can be repositioned in the HUD by opening the corresponding panel from notification icon menu, and dragging the mouse while holding the left button and one of the modifier keys LCTRL, LSHIFT, RCRTL and RSHIFT.
+All panels can be repositioned/rotated/scaled in the HUD by opening the corresponding panel from notification icon menu, and dragging the mouse while holding the left, middle or right button and one of the modifier keys LCTRL, LSHIFT.

 Load HUD reloads the last saved layout.
 Save HUD saves the layout (after repositioning, rotating panels).